microsoft/terminal/doc/specs/#1043 - Set the initial position of the Terminal/spec.md

 ## Potential Issues

-1. The dpi of the monitor may impact the initial position even if the json profile settings are the same.
-We need to consider the dpi of the user's monitor and calculate the initial position in the current screen coordinates.
-Testing with different monitor dpi are also necessary.

-2. We need to consider multi-monitor scenario.
+We need to consider multi-monitor scenario.
 If the user has multiple monitors, we must guarantee that the Terminal could be iniitalized as expected.
-More discussions on what should we do in this scenario with the github community is needed.
+We can keep an eye on the feedbacks of this feature from the community.

 ## Future considerations